kreative-kat/ko_ug_draft_conversion/user guide.md

 These unikernels contain the unmodified executable linked with Kontain libraries and packaged as a Docker image for use in your container.

-You can use Docker to build and package your interpreted language application files with Kontain runtime into a new kontainer, then run the workload as a unikernel using `docker run` with the -`-runtime krun` flag.
+You can use Docker to build and package your interpreted language application files with Kontain runtime into a new kontainer, then run the workload as a unikernel using `docker run` with the `-runtime krun` flag.

 [Tutorial #2, Build and Run a Java Kontainer][16] provides an example of building and running a kontainer with Kontain Java runtime.
 You can adapt this procedure for use with Kontain Python or Kontain Node.js runtime.